-Communication between Medical Consumers and Physicians An Analysis of Patient Satisfaction from the Viewpoint of Attitude Surveys
+Communication between Healthcare Consumers and Physicians An Analysis of Patient Satisfaction from an Attitude Survey

 Kazunobu Yamauchi (Professor of Medical Management Informatics, Nagoya University Graduate School of Medicine)